How can I become an Accredited Employer in New Zealand?

 - Holders of Talent Work Visas (Accredited Employers) may be granted a residence class visa once they have held a Talent work visa (Accredited Employers), and have worked for an accredited employer for at least 24 months.

-Also, if you would like us to publish specific job offerings on our website, you can send us an email to firstname.lastname@example.org and we will be happy to connect you with our skilled migrants.
+If you would like us to publish a specific job vacancy on our website, you can send us an email to email@example.com and you will be able to reach about 1000-2000 visitors to our website from all over the world every day.

-To find out more about becoming an accredited employer with Immigration New Zealand, contact Dr Carsten Hallwass, our Licensed Immigration Adviser who specialises in Employer Accreditation.
+To find out more about becoming an Accredited Employer contact Dr Carsten Hallwass, our Licensed Immigration Adviser who specialises in Employer Accreditation.

 Ask our Employer Accreditation Expert